my-rice/POS-TAGGING-DEVICE-SELECTION/README.md

 sentences and it is better either on 3-term or on 4-term sentences), and similarly Device 4 is not dominated and does not dominate each of the remaining devices.
 Design a class DeviceSelection with the following interface: <br>
-● DeviceSelection(N, X, data), where N is a tuple of strings identifying the devices, X is an integer, and data is a dictionary whose keys are the elements of N, and whose values are tuples of X-2 elements describing the performances of the corresponding device over sentences from 3-term to X-term; <br>
+&emsp;  DeviceSelection(N, X, data), where N is a tuple of strings identifying the devices, X is an integer, and data is a dictionary whose keys are the elements of N, and whose values are tuples of X-2 elements describing the performances of the corresponding device over sentences from 3-term to X-term; <br>
-● countDevices(), that returns the minimum number C of devices for which we need to run the expensive tests.
+&emsp; ● countDevices(), that returns the minimum number C of devices for which we need to run the expensive tests.
 That is, C is the number of subsets in which the devices are partitioned so that every subset satisfies the non-interleaving property; <br>
-● nextDevice(i), that takes in input an integer i between 0 and C-1, and returns the string identifying the device with highest rank in the i-th subset that has been not returned before, or None if no further device exists (e.g., the first call of nextDevice(0) returns the device with the highest rank in the first subset,
+&emsp; ● nextDevice(i), that takes in input an integer i between 0 and C-1, and returns the string identifying the device with highest rank in the i-th subset that has been not returned before, or None if no further device exists (e.g., the first call of nextDevice(0) returns the device with the highest rank in the first subset,